 Traditionally, drawing is a rendering of a subject on a two dimensional surface.
 In my work, it is used as a tool to expand how to see and experience the medium and its relationship to thinking.

 Various philosophies, particularly Eastern and Irigaray’s, inform and guide my practice.
 Both encourage forming perspectives from an in-between place.
 The fluid feminine concept explored in Taoism and Irigaray have influenced how works are conceived.
-Drawings take on organic properties to grow and change in response to space over time.
+3D Drawings take on organic properties to grow in response to space over time.
 Rather than being placed in an environment, it becomes a part of it, and feeds of its materials to manifest.

 Resulting works becomes frameworks for consideration.
 Variation is employed to see what happens next.